mjdanielson/University-of-Buffalo/Labs/Choropleth-Map/Choropleth-Map.md

 The rate of change is set to __Linear__.
 Click Edit and select __Step__ instead.
 Click Done.
 Since you have set the rate of change to step, the colors for each range of density between stops will be uniform.

 Now it's time to start adding stops and colors!
-You will create several stops to break states up into groups with similar overdose rates.
+You will create several stops to break tracts up into groups with similar overdose rates.
 We will be breaking the data out into 5 classes using the [Jenks natural breaks](https://en.wikipedia.org/wiki/Jenks_natural_breaks_optimization) method.

 | Incidence Bins   |  Color   |
 |------------------|----------|